quirksahern/Runtime/README.md

 - Keep Run for Runtime updated with the latest resources/research

 Please [open a GitHub issue](https://github.com/quirksahern/Runtime/issues) to suggest a new idea, contribute a task, or let us know about bugs.

+## Acknowledgements :family:

+This project originated as part of the Collaborations Workshop 2024.

+It was based on an original idea by Samantha Ahern, Sophia Batchelor, Neil Chue Hong, Sarah Jaffa, Patrick McCann and Colin Sauze.

+The first prototype was developed during the CW24 hackday by Samantha Ahern (@quirksahern), James Baker (@drjwbaker), Sophia Batchelor (@BrainonSilicon), Neil Chue Hong (@npch) and Patrick McCann (@pgmcann).